S3 vs NVMe hosted data

 While you can ingest time series data directly, the secret sauce of our data pipeline is the integration of JSON events with time series directly

-You can go to Sources → Your source → Time series on NVMe SSD tab and add SQL expressions that extract specific JSON attributes from JSON events in real-time into highly compressed and locally stored time series columns.
+Go to Warehouse -> Sources → Your source → Time series on NVMe SSD and add SQL expressions that extract specific JSON attributes from JSON events in real-time into highly compressed and locally stored time series columns.

-A SQL expression JSONExtract('duration', 'Nullable(Float64)') of type Float64 aggregated via avg, min, and max generates 3 columns in your time series schema that you use in your API with:
+A SQL expression JSONExtract('duration', 'Nullable(Float64)') of type Float64 aggregated via avg, min, and max generates 3 columns in your time series schema.

 Query saved as a client-facing API